 The most valuable silk carpet in the world is in the Mevlana Museum in Konya.

-Once upon a time the Million Stone at Sultanahmet Square was the zero point of the world.
+Once upon a time, the Million Stone at Sultanahmet Square was considered the zero point of the world.

 The sarcophagus of Alexander the Great and the first peace treaty in the world are in the Istanbul Archaeological Museum.

 The Hagia Sophia of Constantinople was the biggest cathedral in the world for hundreds of years and is still the 4th biggest.

 The first bridge from Europe to Asia across the Bosporus of Istanbul was built by the Persians in the 4th Century BC.

 Constantinople was founded on seven hills like Rome.